Jacob Bigelow

-Jacob Bigelow (February 27, 1787 – January 10, 1879) was an American physician, botanist and botanical illustrator.
+Jacob Bigelow (February 27, 1787 – January 10, 1879) was an American medical doctor, botanist and botanical illustrator.
 He was architect of Mount Auburn Cemetery in Cambridge, Massachusetts (in which he is interred), husband to Mary Scollay, and the father of physician Henry Jacob Bigelow.

 Biography

 Bigelow was born in Sudbury, Massachusetts, on February 27, 1787 (other sources say 1786).
 He was the son of Jacob Bigelow, a Congregational minister, and Elizabeth (Wells) Bigelow.
 He entered Harvard College at the age of sixteen, received an A.B. in 1806, and then attended medical lectures given by John Gorham at the Boston Latin School.
 In 1808 he left Boston to study medicine at the University of Pennsylvania where he graduated in 1810 with a degree in medicine.
 While at the university, he also studied botany under Benjamin Barton.